shauntdergrigorian/GPG_basics/README.md

 - Signing public keys
 - How to securely store your private key
 - Setting up a secure environment to encrypt and decrypt messages in
-- Know your threat landscape and attack surface.
+- Know your threat landscape and attack surface (https://grumpychestnut.medium.com/threat-landscape-vs-attack-surface-a3693d470c59)